Create a workspace using the Account API

 • storage_customer_managed_key_id: (Optional) Used only to encrypt workspace storage.
 This is your key configuration ID for workspace storage, which is the customer_managed_key_id field from the key configuration object.
 If you want to support this encryption use case, you can configure it at workspace creation time, but you can also add it later to a running workspace.

 • private_access_settings_id: (Optional) Used only for AWS PrivateLink.
 This is the ID of the private access settings object that you created for this workspace.
-See Create a private access settings configuration using Account API in the PrivateLink article.
+See Manage private access settings.
 This is a required field for PrivateLink access for all connection types (front-end, back-end, or both).

 • custom_tags: (Optional) Key-value pairs that act as metadata for organizing resources.
 Tags can help to manage, identify, organize, search, and filter resources, as well as monitor cost and attribute usage.